Bugungu Wildlife Reserve

 Accessibility – How to get there?

-While on your visit to the Bugungu Wildlife Reserve, there are two routes the travelers will need to choose from.
-Kampala to Bugungu via Hoima which is about a 5-hour drive in a distance of about 292.9 kilometers.
-Alternatively, the Kampala – Masindi – Bugungu road is also about 313 kilometers by road.
-Additionally, travelers can choose to book direct domestic flights from Entebbe Airport, Kajansi Airstrip to Bugungu Airstrip.
+While visiting the Bugungu Wildlife Reserve, travelers will need to choose from two routes: Kampala to Bugungu via Hoima, which is about a 5-hour drive and a distance of about 292.9 kilometers.
+Alternatively, the Kampala—Masindi—Bugungu road is also about 313 kilometers by road.
+Additionally, travelers can book direct domestic flights from Entebbe Airport, Kajansi Airstrip to Bugungu Airstrip.

 What is the best time to visit Bugungu Wildlife Reserve?

-Bugungu game reserve is usually visited throughout the year.
-However, it is better to visit the reserve in the dry season December to January, and June to September.
+Bugungu Game Reserve is usually visited throughout the year.
+However, it is better to visit the reserve in the dry season, December to January, and June to September.
 These months are the best to enjoy the activities in the reserve.
 On the other hand, during the wet season, it is highly recommended to move in a 4×4 safari van since the road is muddy.
-Additionally, during this season the vegetation is so thick that you can see well the wildlife.
+Additionally, during this season, the vegetation is so thick that you can see the wildlife well.